arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "answer">

+This answer applies to both questions above.
 Everyone who will use your lab must have CITI training on file in order to access Arcus, regardless of the nature of the research.

 </div>